CLEAR-EC/CLEAR-EC/README.md

 ## Notes on the Baseline

 This baseline is intentionally simple.
-It serves as a demonstration pipeline rather than a production-ready clinical tool.

-Possible limitations include:

-- Sensitivity to segmentation quality
-- Difficulty handling touching or poorly visible cell boundaries
-- Dependence of downstream metrics on instance separation quality
-- Potential mismatch between geometric approximations and expert clinical assessment

 Participants are encouraged to improve upon this baseline by developing better segmentation models, more robust post-processing, and more accurate morphology estimation methods.

 ---